ibbles/StrictAliasing/README.md

 ```

 from a member function the compiler would insert a load of `4(%rdi)`.
 Remember
 that `%rdi` holds the first argument passed to a function.
-Clang passes the
+The compiler passes the
 `this` pointer as a hidden first argument. `4(%rdi)` hence loads whatever can be
 found 4 bytes into the structure, which skips past the width of one `uint32_t`.